-- The liability is recognized progressively if the obligating event occurs over a period of time - If an obligation is triggered on reaching a minimum threshold, the liability is recognized when that minimum threshold is reached. - Applies to annual periods beginning on or after January 1, 2014.
+- The liability is recognized progressively if the obligating event occurs over a period of time - If an obligation is triggered on reaching a minimum threshold, the liability is recognized when that minimum threshold is reached.

+- (l) New standards, amendments and interpretations not yet effective (Continued) - Applies to annual periods beginning on or after January 1, 2014.